(Last Updated on : 22-08-2018)

-The Vyuha Avatara is the manifestation of the Supreme Being in four different forms known by the names of Vasudeva, Pradyumna and Anirudha.
+: The Vyuha Avatara is the manifestation of the Supreme Being in four different forms known by the names of Vasudeva, Sankarshana, Pradyumna and Aniruddha.
 Each vyuha is conceived with certain specific attributes and functions such as creation, sustenance, dissolution of the universe and promulgation of spiritual knowledge.

-This is the third type of avatara.
+: This is the third type of Avatara.
 The term Vibhava means manifestation of the Supreme Lord by assuming bodies similar to those of human beings or other living beings.
-The need and purpose of such avataras have already been explained.
-The vibhava avatara constitutes the most important doctrine of Vaishnava theology.
-The number of such incarnations is considered to be infinite (ananta).
-According to the Sattvata Samhita which is the oldest Pancharatra text, enumerates thirty-nine as important avataras.
-The same is reiterated by the Ahirbudhanya Samhita.
+The Vibhava Avatara constitutes the most important doctrine of Vaishnava theology

-This is the fifth kind of manifestation of God as indwelling in a subtle form in the inner recess of human hearts for purposes of meditation.
-The term antaryami also refers to the indwelling spirit, that is the Supreme Being who is immanent in all sentient as well as non-sentient entities in the universe and who as the inner self, controls everything from within (niyamayati), as stated in the Antaryami Brahmana of Brahadaranyaka Upanishad.
-As an avatara, the Supreme Being as residing in the inner recess of heart assumes a subtle divine bodily form (vigraha-visista) so as to enable the upashakti to meditate on God.
+.
+The term Antaryami also refers to the indwelling spirit, that is the Supreme Being who is imminent in all sentient as well as non-sentient entities in the universe and who as the inner self, controls everything from within.
+As an Avatara, the Supreme Being as residing in the inner recess of heart assumes a subtle divine bodily form so as to enable the upashakti to meditate on God.